 MTH416 Algebraic Structures

-A look at groups, rings and fields, as well as applications of these systems.
-Discusses equivalence relations, Lagrange's Theorem, homomorphisms, isomorphisms, Cayley's Theorem and quaternions.
-Also examines error correcting codes and issues of cryptography.
+A look at groups, rings and fields, as well as applications of these structures.
+Discusses equivalence relations, Lagrange;s Theorem, homomorphisms, isomorphisms, Cayley's Theorem and quaternions.
 Graphing calculator may be required.

 - Discuss sets, subsets, and partitions and equivalence relations.